FadyZarif/facebook_ui/README.md

 # facebook Responsive UI Flutter

-A UI clone of the Facebook app that i created using Flutter.
+A UI clone of the Facebook site that i created using Flutter.
-To preview this app, follow this link: [Fodbook](https://fodbook.ishabrawy.com/)
+To preview this app, follow this site: [Fodbook](https://fodbook.ishabrawy.com/)

 ## Demo